LawanGoud/Python-/README.md

 ## Stars

 Write a program that reads a word and prints the word in "\* \* \* word \* \* \*" format.

+## First Character

+Write a program that reads a word and prints the first character of the word.

+## Third Character

+Write a program that reads a word and prints the third character of the word.